 Networking Essentials for Beginners

-Many companies rely on network infrastructure, from small local networks (LANs) to vast wide area networks (WANs) connecting offices globally.
+Many companies rely on network infrastructure, from small local area networks (LANs) to vast wide area networks (WANs) connecting offices globally.
 Understanding these differences is key to comprehending how organizations manage their digital assets.
+While cloud services abstract much of networking for everyday users, underlying principles of how data moves between devices and servers is vital for troubleshooting and advanced IT concepts.

 Understanding Data and Storage